zowe/docs-site/docs/user-guide/cli-install-cli-nodejs-windows.md

 ## Additional Considerations

 There are issues with Node 16 and bundled optional dependencies in offline node installs.
-Because of this, the optional `cpu-features` package from the offline `.tgz` file available from zowe.org and Broadcom has been removed.
+Because of this, the optional `cpu-features` package has been removed in the offline .tgz file available from zowe.org and Broadcom.
 The install process will attempt to reach a configured registry and to use any NPM proxy configured on the system, but if that fails, the install process will finish normally.

 `cpu-features` changes the SSH cipher order that is used on the `zowe uss issue ssh` commands, favoring `chacha20-poly1305` cipher in cases where CPUs do not have built in AES instructions.
 This should not affect performance.